maldoinc/wireup/docs/pages/lifetimes_and_scopes.md

 Services have restrictions on what they can depend on based on their lifetime:

-- **Singletons** can only depend on other singletons and parameters
+- **Singletons** can only depend on other singletons and config
-- **Scoped** services can depend on singletons, other scoped services, and parameters
+- **Scoped** services can depend on singletons, other scoped services, and config
-- **Transient** services can depend on any lifetime and parameters
+- **Transient** services can depend on any lifetime and config